 Still, you always need to protect yourself, which starts with an anti-virus software.
 For suggestions for free anti-virus software, visit the Komando Security Center.
-You can also check your router with this free tool from F-Secure.

 Plus, Cisco is aware of the problem and has been actively alerting its customers how they can check for the SYNful Knock hack.
 (For more details, visit Cisco's blog.)